tobyhodges/shell-pangenomics-workbench/episodes/03-working-with-files.md

 ~~~
 {: .output}

-lists only the file that ends with `R1.fastq` in each data directory folder.
+lists only the file that ends with `.fasta` in each data directory folder.

 ## Command History